The Black Box of Hiring

 The hiring process often feels like a black box.
 You craft a resume, send it into the void, and hope for the best.
 Much of the advice out there is geared toward "beating the ATS" (Applicant Tracking System) or gaming some automated algorithm.

 But as someone who has reviewed thousands of resumes for product roles, I can tell you that much of this conventional wisdom misses the mark.
 At Juro, and many other companies focused on quality hires, we read every resume.
 We aren’t looking for keyword density.
-We’re looking for a compelling story about your capabilities as a product leader.
+We’re looking for a compelling story about your capabilities.

 A resume isn't a checklist of skills; it’s your sales pitch.
 Here’s what actually matters when I’m reading yours.